An arithmetic Yau-Zaslow formula: Fubini theorems

 \subsection{A na{\"i}ve Fubini theorem for algebraic groups}

-In the case that the fibre of a morphism $f: X \to Y$ is everywhere isomorphic to an algebraic group, we can achieve a stronger Fubini theorem by using Lang's theorem. \begin{thm} Let $G$ a connected algebraic group over $k$ and let $f:X\to Y$ be such that for every $y$ a closed point of $Y$, we have $X_y \cong G$.
+In the case that $f: X \to Y$ is a torsor under an algebraic group, we can achieve a stronger Fubini theorem by using Lang's theorem. \begin{thm} Let $G$ a connected algebraic group over $k$ and let $f:X\to Y$ be such that for every closed point $y \in Y$ with residue field $\kappa(y)$, the fibre $X_y$ over $y$ is a torsor under $G_{\kappa(y)}$.
 Then

-\end{thm} \begin{proof} We prove this statement for the rank, sign, and discriminant.
-For the rank and sign, this follows by Theorem $\ref{fubini2}$.
-We therefore now show this for the discriminant.
-Without loss of generality, assume that $k$ is finitely generated over $\mathbb Q$.
+\end{thm} \begin{proof} We prove this statement for the rank, signature, and discriminant.
+For the rank and signature, this follows by Theorem $\ref{fubini2}$, so it only remains to show this for the discriminant.
+Without loss of generality, assume that $k$ is finitely generated over $\mathbb{Q}$.
 By Proposition \ref{rel} it is enough to show a similar claim for the augmented determinant of cohomology.
-We can assume that $X$ is defined on a ring of finite type over $\Z$, denoted by $A$.
-By Chebotarev's density theorem, it is enough to prove that for every $s$ a closed point of $\Spec(A)$ such that the fibre of $X$ over $s$ is smooth
+We can assume that $X \to Y$ and $G$ are defined on a ring of finite type over $\Z$, denoted by $A$, and let $\mathcal{X}, \mathcal{Y}$ denote smooth projective models for $X,Y$ over $\Spec(A)$.
+By Chebotar\"ev's density theorem, it is enough to prove that for every $s$ a closed point of $\Spec(A)$ such that the fibre of $X$ over $s$ is smooth